 Despite such progress, it’s unclear if Americans are actually ready to elect a woman to the country’s highest office.
-Gender attitudes played a role in Clinton’s loss of the nomination to President Obama only six years ago, and women still only hold 18.5% of congressional seats, despite making up 50.8% of the country’s population.
+Gender attitudes played a role in Clinton’s loss of the nomination to President Obama only six years ago, and women in 2014 only hold 18.7% of congressional seats, despite making up 50.8% of the country’s population.
 And according to the most recent World Economic Forum Global Gender Gap Report, the United States ranks 60th when it comes to women’s political empowerment.

 Precisely identifying the remaining structural barriers for women entering politics is an essential step to remedying this, and underlying issues of self-perception have now been identified as one strong explanatory factor.
 A 2014 paper, “Uncovering the Origins of the Gender Gap in Political Ambition,” by Richard L. Fox of Loyola Marymount University and Jennifer L. Lawless of American University, continues this line of research.